-The RICA written exam is a focused test that covers reading instruction and has an 80% passing rate for 2016-2017 (the most recent data available), but the passing rate for first-time examinees is only 67.4%.
-This test is hard and preparation is key!
+The RICA written exam is a focused test that covers reading instruction and had a 71.9% cumulative passing rate for 2019-2020, but the passing rate for first-time examinees is only 60.3%.
+This test is hard, and preparation is key!

 Check out this article for more scoring information.

 The RICA written exam offers fewer resources than most certification exams.
 There are some online resources, such as the testing website, and then there are study guides that cover the actual test material, such as 240 Tutoring.
 When looking at study guides, make sure that they prepare you for both the multiple-choice questions and the essays.
-The RICA Ultimate Guide is a great place to start!
+The RICA Practice Test and Prep Page is a great place to start!